-- Continuous November 2 November - O If possible, let the dog make their own choice (going back to kennel instead of walking, taking a different route). - Build momentum.
-Get a cheering squad. - 0 1-2-3 Game - If possible, pause and wait for any motion forward and reward. - If necessary, lure with treats on the ground. - When all else fails, get staff.
+- Keep your shoulders and feet pointed where you want to go. - If possible, let the dog make their own choice (going back to kennel instead of walking, taking a different route). - Build momentum.
+Get a cheering squad. - 1-2-3 Game - O Bowl Game - If possible, pause and wait for any motion forward and reward. - O If necessary, lure with treats on the ground. - When all else fails, get staff.
 Do not drag or pick up. - For dogs that don't want to return to kennel, get in habit of hiding food rewards as you leave for dog to find upon return.